gilmore-lab/databrary-authorizations/Templates-PIs.md

 I am glad you are interested in utilizing Databrary.
 Since you are a **[postdoctoral fellow, student, staff]**, your PI will need to complete the registration​ process (https://nyu.databrary.org/user/register?page=create) by creating an account and ​requesting ​authorization.
 After your PI has been granted authorization, they may add you as an "affiliate".
 Affiliate access may be granted by following the directions below.

+Affiliate
-1. The Affiliate needs to create an account on Databrary by selecting the 'register' link in the upper right corner.
+1. Create an account on Databrary by selecting the 'register' link in the upper right corner.
 Complete only the 'create account' tab on the left side of the screen.
+2. Go to the profile page of your supervising professor on Databrary.
+3. Click on the button 'Apply for authorization from [Supervising professor name]' near the bottom of the page.

+Authorized Investigator
+Your supervising professor will need to log in and grant you access by completing the following:
+1. Click on the edit button (the little pencil) next to your name
+2. Choose the affiliates tab
-2. The Authorized Investigator needs add an Affiliate.
-First, navigate to your profile page, click on the pencil icon to the right of your name, then navigate down and select the Affiliates Tab.
-Type the name of the Affiliate you want to add in the search box.
-You will then select the appropriate radio button to 'Allow access to others' data shared on Databrary' in addition to selecting the radio button to 'Grant access to your group/lab data'.
+3. Select the appropriate radio buttons to 'Allow access to others' data shared on Databrary' in addition to selecting the radio button to 'Grant access to your group/lab data'.
+4. Save Changes

 Please let me know if I may be of further assistance.